 Katherine Tate is Professor of Political Science at Brown University.
 Her Doctor of Philosophy in political science is from the University of Michigan.
 She has a bachelor's degree in political science from the University of Chicago.
 Tate has published six books, including the award winning Black Faces in the Mirror and From Protest to Politics.
-Her research and teaching are in the areas of public opinion, government, and social group politics.

-|Stout, Christopher, Tate, Katherine.
-"The 2008 presidential election, political efficacy, and group empowerment."
-Politics, Groups, and Identities, vol. 1, no. 2, 2013, pp. 143-163.|

-CLEAN COPY | Katherine Tate is Professor of Political Science at Brown University.
-Her Doctor of Philosophy in political science is from the University of Michigan.
-She has a bachelor's degree in political science from the University of Chicago.
-Tate has published six books, including the award winning Black Faces in the Mirror and From Protest to Politics.
 Her research and teaching are in the areas of public opinion, government, and ethnic and gender politics.

 |Stout, Christopher, Tate, Katherine.
 "The 2008 presidential election, political efficacy, and group empowerment."
 Politics, Groups, and Identities, vol. 1, no. 2, 2013, pp. 143-163.|